SheilaBirgen/password_locker/readme.md

 ## Technologies Used
 Python

+## Installation
+The project can be cloned from github to your local machine by using the command git clone followed by this link https://github.com/SheilaBirgen/password_locker.git or by directly downloading and unzipping the file.
+There is no live link to this project

 ## Description
 Password locker is an app that enables a user to enter their username and password and the password can also be genarated randomly by the app.it also enables one to delete an account,view all the accounts,find a certain credential and also create a new one.
 ## BDD